technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 10 - Work with Session Templates and associate templates with workstreams.md

 ## Task 3 - Associate or modify templates with workstreams

-After you create a workstream, you can modify the default templates that are attached to the workstream.

 1. In the Customer Service Admin Center site map, select **Workstreams**.